-It is the Australian Government’s most important responsibility to do everything possible to keep Australians safe and to maintain our way of life, our values and our freedom.
+Our most important responsibility is to keep Australians safe and protect our way of life, values and freedom.

 DISRUPTING TERROR PLOTS